mishapadidar/stellarator_multiobjective/experiments/qa_prob1_opt/README.md

 `find_pareto_front.py` reads through the data and collects the points `X` and function values `FX` of pareto optimal data.
 This should be run after `eps_con.py` to accumulate a pickle file of pareto optimal points.

+`find_warm_start.py` reads through the data and collects the points `X` for warm starting optimization runs.
 These points are used for warm starting `eps_con.py` and `predictor_corrector.py`.

 We principly use the epsilon constraint method for minimizing quasisymmetry subject to an inequality constraint on aspect ratio.
 This code is in `eps_con.py`. `eps_con.py` can be submitted on graphite via the submission script `batch_submit_eps_con.py`.
 If `warm=True` then the script will warm start from the pareto optimal point with aspect ratio nearest `aspect_target`.
-So you must make sure that you have run `find_pareto_front.py` at some point before the run starts, in order to generate the pickle file with the pareto front.
+So you must make sure that you have run `find_warm_start.py` at some point before the run starts, in order to generate the pickle file with the warm start points.

 The second method we use is a local expansion for locally exploring the pareto front This code is in `predictor_corrector.py` and can be sumbbit to G2 via `batch_submit_predictor_corrector.py`.
-This script starts its iteration from points on the pareto front, so `find_pareto_front.py` should be run at some point before running `predictor_corrector.py`.
+This script starts its iteration from points on the pareto front, so `find_warm_start.py` should be run at some point before running `predictor_corrector.py`.

 `make_plot_data.py` will read through the data and make a pickle file with all of the function